GustavoVV/GustavoVV/README.md

 </div>

-- 🔭 I’m currently working on CGI as as Senior Developer (Java, Angular, Eclipse, JavaScript, AWS...) you want to know more check my Linkedin profile https://www.linkedin.com/in/gustavovidalvicent
+- 🔭 I’m currently working on CGI as as Senior Developer (Java, Angular, Eclipse, JavaScript, AWS...)
 - 🌱 I’m currently learning JavaScript and Cloud technologies
 - 👯 I’m looking to collaborate on interesting projects (from my point of view :P) Health, Space, Blockchain ...
 - 🤔 I’m looking for help with find a company were I could fit